qmk/qmk_firmware/keyboards/underscore33/readme.md

 ![_33](https://i.imgur.com/0Wuf8aT.png)

 A little bitty 30% (10x4) ortholinear keyboard designed by tominabox1.
+The board supports an RGB LED strip with DI on port B6.
+There is an error on the initial 25 PCBs that incorrectly indicates PF0 for the RGB.
+The appropriate port is commented out in config.h for proper LED support.

 * Keyboard Maintainer: [TJ Campie](https://github.com/tominabox1)
 * Hardware Supported: _33 PCB and Plate limited buy (Open source available ca. Apirl 2020)